LAST UPDATE: 11/17/2023

 Do they work?
 Without a doubt.

-While SleepTight is a brand that you may not have heard of, it’s incredibly effective and ranks the highest of all mouthpieces that I have tested.
+While SleepTight is a brand that you may not have heard of, it’s simple and incredibly effective.

 SleepTight is able to achieve a closer, tighter fit because of its patented dual-laminate design.
-The outer trays are made from a soft EVA thermoplastic while the inner portion contains a more rigid plastic frame.
-This allows one to create a better impression of their teeth without compromising the structure of the mouthpiece.
+The outer trays are made from a stiff FDA approved thermoplastic material while the inner core is a soft material that creates a better impression of the teeth as compared to other snoring mouthpieces.
+Unlike most Snoring Mouthpiece that are sold, this one is actually made in the United States.

 Another reason why I have rated this product highly is that it’s a great value.
-It currently sells for $87.90, which includes shipping and processing fees.
-While you may be thinking that this is average in price, it does get better.
-The makers of Sleeptight have offered readers of this blog an exclusive Buy 1 Get 1 deal where you will receive a two pack for $87.90.
+The manufacturer of Sleeptight has offered the readers of this blog a BOGO deal, which can not be found elsewhere.
 In order to receive this offer, you must visit this page on the company’s website.

-Here are four other reasons why SleepTight has earned a spot at the top:
+Here are a few other reasons why SleepTight has earned a spot in second place:

-- It was designed by Dr. Michael Williams, member of the American Academy of Sleep Medicine who spent over 40 years in dentistry and is familiar with the application of oral appliances.
+- Designed by Dr. Michael Williams, member of the American Academy of Sleep Medicine who spent over 40 years in dentistry and is familiar with the application of oral appliances.

 - It was cleared by the FDA in 2014 as a class II medical device and is described as an intraoral device for snoring.